wwwwwwzh/Notes/Geometry.md

 - Control points

 ### Compare
 - Implicit representation is compact.
 Calculating distance is easy.
-But hard to sample points on surface
+But hard to sample points on surface (have to test points)
 - Explicit representation means knowing every point already so sampling is easy.
 Other operations are more expensive

 ## Line & Surface